 Snuffles are caused by bacteria present in rabbits which have been through stressful periods – or have had immune system issues.
 Rundown rabbits will have nasal discharge, watery eyes, and matted paws.
 Make sure your rabbit is eating healthily and the hutch is cleaned out daily – you may need prescribed antibiotics to treat the illness.

 A crusty brown ear canal filled with tiny bugs is the indicator of ear mites – accompanied by a lot of ear scratching.
 Ear mites often live in the hay, so it’s a good idea to keep hay in a proper feeder.
-They need to be treated as they can cause serious problems if they spread to other parts of the body.
+They need treatment as they can cause serious problems if they spread to other parts of the body.
 Check ears regularly for cleanliness – when mites are caught early treatment is most successful.
 Often a few drops of vegetable oil in a dropper will smother the ear mites and relieve the crusty skin – don’t be tempted to remove the scabs as this can be painful, and they will heal naturally.

 Flea infestations happen when the flea inhabits the body of the rabbit and starts to reproduce – rabbits can develop a hypersensitive reaction and scratch excessively leaving lesions on the surface of the skin and skin infections.
 Heavy infestations may cause anaemia as the fleas feed on blood.
 Flea combing will produce flea dirt in affected rabbits, and your vet will eradicate and control exposure with specific powders and ointments.